-4.1.1 The proposals include the installation of ten PV panels arranged in two rows on a above ground mounted frame (Figure 1) and location is to the rear of 62A Abbey Street, Faversham ME13 7BN (Figure 2).
-The ten PV panels will sit above ground with no impact on the possible buried archaeological remains and the power will be connected to the residential home by an in-situ overhead cable.
+4.1.1 The proposals include the installation of ten PV panels arranged in two rows on a above ground mounted frame (Figure 1) The ten PV panels will sit above ground (Figure 2) with no impact on the possible buried archaeological remains and the power will be connected to the residential home by an in-situ overhead cable and the solar panel's location is to the rear of 62A Abbey Street, Faversham ME13 7BN (Figure 3).
 There is no impact on the buried Scheduled Site and the proposed installation has little intervisibility with the Listed buildings in the vicinity of the PDA.